 Well, to help you decide what to see, every day we’re featuring three of our rave reviews from our long list of the reviews of each show.
 And today is no different.
 Keep reading to see what we have picked out for you today.

 Continue reading Daily Picks from our Raves at the Toronto Fringe 2018 (July 11th)

 This past weekend Mooney on Theatre sent its dedicated team of 30 writers and editors to cover every single show in this year’s Toronto Fringe Festival!
 With the sheer number of options available at the festival, picking the ones you want to see can be a daunting task.

 If you’re feeling a bit overwhelmed by the number of shows and you’re looking for a place to start, we’ve asked our staff to tell us about their favourite shows they’ve seen at this year’s festival.
 We hope our staff picks can help you navigate the Fringe.

 If you’ve seen something you think is amazing that you think others should go see please let us know by leaving a comment.

-And don’t forget to check out our complete list of Fringe reviews, Fringe Buzz features and our daily free ticket giveaways.
+And don’t forget to check out our complete list of Fringe reviews, and our Fringe Buzz features, including our new daily summary of Rave Reviews!

-Mooney on Theatre Staff Picks – 2017 Toronto Fringe Festival Continue reading Mooney on Theatre Recommends – 2017 Toronto Fringe Festival
+Continue reading Mooney on Theatre Recommends – 2018 Toronto Fringe Festival (Part 1)

-Continue reading The Clergy Project (SOULO Theatre) 2017 Toronto Fringe Review
+Continue reading The Merkin sisters (SNAFU) 2018 Toronto Fringe Review